Circle 3: The Praxis of Social Imaginaries. Cosmologies, Othering and Liminality

 Contact us: praxis.social.imaginaries@gmail.com

-Our new Summer Symposium CfP is published!
+Our new Winter 2025 Symposium CfP is published!
 You’ll find it below in PDF version.

 This study circle works through three different strategies: praxes of reading, listening and the telling of stories.
 The project can be described as a cosmological artistic intervention.
 By bringing artists, activists and researchers from different disciplines together in laboratories of praxis, we want to create a transformational learning environment and study how shifts in awareness and epistemic paradigms may occur.